Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is the PRIMARY use of a change schedule?

-- [ ] To support the 'incident management' practice and improvement planning.
+- [ ] To support the Incident Management practice and improvement planning.
-- [ ] To manage emergency changes.
+- [ ] To manage Emergency Changes.
 - [ ] To manage standard changes.
 - [x] To plan changes and help avoid conflicts.